iProov/android/README.md

 - **USER_PRESSED_HOME** - The user voluntarily sent the app to the background.
 - **UNSUPPORTED_DEVICE** - The device is not supported, (e.g. does not have a front-facing camera).
 - **CAMERA_PERMISSION_DENIED** - The user disallowed access to the camera when prompted.
+- **SSL_EXCEPTION** - Certificates provided for pinning were corrupted or otherwise unable to be processed.
 - **GOOGLE_PLAY_SERVICES_MISSING** - This should never happen when downloading an iProov-embedded app from the Google Play store, but you may encounter it during testing.
 To resolve, visit the Play store and download any available updates.

 ## ⚙ Configuration Options